Tesla coils

 (click to enlarge)

 I later developed this idea with an old transformer (above) from a dump which in retrospect was an old unpotted NST (neon sign transformer).
-I used a single static gap with a 12 inch ferrite cored coil of 11 primary and 100 turns secondary giving 2 inch sparks with 26 small ceramic capacitors with 2 strings of 13 x 0.01 uF at 3 kV each.
+I used a single static gap with a 12 inch ferrite cored coil of 11 primary and 100 turns secondary giving 2 inch sparks with 26 small ceramic capacitors with 2 strings of 13 x 10 nF at 2.5 kV each.
 It ran nicely for about 20 years!
 Years after I made it I heard that Tesla had beaten me to that discovery by quite a few years!
 This photo is a mock up with most of the original parts.

 horizontal rule